M1n1Jens/WardeX/README.md

-# CyberSentinel
+# Wardex

-CyberSentinel is a small Windows security application that was made using Batch and uses Microsoft Defender.
+Wardex is a small Windows security application that was made using Batch and uses Microsoft Defender.
 This application offers a simple command line user interface to perform Quick scans, Full System scans, and Custom file/folder scans.

 ## Features